kabisa/theguild.nl/drafts/http-cache-heuristic-freshness.md

 Cache-control: private, max-age=0, no-cache
 ```

-This will ensure that the browser will never use a cached copy of your `index.html`, without checking with the server if the cache is still valid via [conditional GET request](https://tools.ietf.org/html/rfc7234#section-4.3).
+This will ensure that the browser will never use a cached copy of your `index.html`, without checking with the server if the cache is still valid via a [conditional GET request](https://tools.ietf.org/html/rfc7234#section-4.3).

 For other assets with hashed filenames, you want the opposite: